clemsonciti/scientific-python/packaging/exercises/first-package.md

 which can be installed with `pip`, and then imported from anywhere on your computer.

+We will develop this package to contain tools to analyze the microscopy data that we plotted during the warmup exercise.

 1. Create the following files and directories:

 ~~~